nairnavin/practical-nomad-consul/README.md

 We will be using the classic [spring-petclinic app](https://github.com/spring-petclinic) to demo the setup using Nomad and Consul.

-This tutorial is made of two parts.
+This tutorial is made of following parts.

 Part 1 will include the following:
 1. Setup an Nginx server running on Nomad to serve html, js, images etc built using AngularJs.
 The Nginc server will have envoy as a sidecar for service mesh.
 2. Setup a springboot rest api running on Nomad.
 This workload will have envoy as a sidecar for service mesh and mTLS.
+3. Setup a terminating gateway to route traffic outside the cluster
+4. Setup an PostgreSQL DB outside the Nomad cluster which gets traffic from the cluster via the terminating gateway.

+Part 2 will include the following:
-3. Setup an envoy ingress gateway to communicate with the web and rest services using mTLS and provide a way of internally load balancing the instances of web and rest services.
+1. Setup an envoy ingress gateway to communicate with the web and rest services using mTLS and provide a way of internally load balancing the instances of web and rest services.
-4. Setup a terminating gateway to route traffic outside the cluster
-5. Setup an PostgreSQL DB outside the Nomad cluster which gets traffic from the cluster via the terminating gateway.
-6. Setup Fabio to load balance the ingress gateways for HA.
+2. Setup Fabio to load balance the ingress gateways for HA.
+3. Consul intentions

-Part 2 shows a CD pipeline to deploy the api and webapp using Jenkins and Jfrog into the nomad cluster.
+Part 3 shows a CD pipeline to deploy the api and webapp using Jenkins and Jfrog into the nomad cluster.

 ## Pre-requisites